OpenSpace/OpenSpace-Docs/dev/compiling/index.md

 [Learning Git](http://pcottle.github.io/learnGitBranching) is a good, interactive webpage to learn the basics of using Git.

+You might find it easier to [use SSH](https://help.github.com/articles/generating-an-ssh-key/) instead of HTTPS, especially if you're using Two-Factor Authentication with GitHub

 ### CMake
 [CMake](http://www.cmake.org) is a multi-platform project-generation tool.
 OpenSpace uses CMake so that we can more easily configure and compile OpenSpace on various platforms.
 We require CMake version 3.25 or above.

 If you favor the commandline you can use the `cmake` command, but you might also like to know that you can use `ccmake`, which is CMake with an interactive curses interface.
+  - Press `c` to configure your CMake files.
+Some configurations will require you to run the configure multiple times before you can generate.
+  - Scroll up and down using the arrow keys, press Enter/Return to toggle or edit a value, again to confirm it.
+  - When you make changes, confgure with `c` again: you won't be able to generate the build files until you do.
+  - `t` will toggle advanced mode.
+  - `g` will generate the files.
+  - `e` to exit the errors/warning/help screen and take you back to the configuration so you can update it as necessary.
+  - `q` will quit without generating changes.
+  - When in doubt, `rm` in your CMake build directory and start again.

 ### Compiler / IDE
 The platform specific pages found in the menu on the left contain more detailed information about the compilation platforms for each operating system.
 OpenSpace is written in C++20 and thus requires compiler versions that support a large portion of that standard.
 Thus we require the following versions of the compiler: